-- Determine what constitutes awarding few points. - If different people are grading the reports, it is recommended that the same person grades the same part of the test.
+- Consider using an even number scale for your rubric (e.g.; 4 points, 6 points, or 8 points) to helpavoid ties. - Have a system for breaking all ties. - Write an answer for essay questions that you consider ideal. - Identify factors that make it ideal. - Determine the number of points for an ideal score. - Determine what constitutes awarding few points. - If different people are grading the reports, it is recommended that the same person grades the samepart of the test.
 Having different people grade the entire test often results in unfair grading and should be avoid if at all possible. - Include as much hands-on application as possible. - Ensure there is a place for names and team numbers on all paper testing materials. - Once judging begins, if a student leaves the testing room for any reason, he/she cannot return. - All activities must begin and end on time.
 Do not give any extra time as this could make students late for their next event and this practice will not be consistent for all teams.